felipenoris/XLSX.jl/docs/src/index.md

  2           "second"
  3           "third"

-julia> close(xf) # close the file when done reading
 ```

 To inspect the internal representation of each cell, use the `getcell` or `getcellrange` methods.

-The example above used `xf = XLSX.openxlsx(filename)` to open a file, so the contents will be fetched from disk as needed
+The example above used `xf = XLSX.readxlsx(filename)` to open a file, so all file contents will be fetched at once from disk.
-but you need to close the file when done reading with `close(xf)`.

-You can also use `XLSX.readxlsx(filename)` to read the whole file and return a closed `XLSXFile`.
+You can also use `XLSX.openxlsx` to read file contents as needed (see section about streaming below).

 ## Read Tabular Data